Coronavirus (COVID-19) information: headteachers, mentors and schools

-If you have a Teach First trainee teacher at your school, our Development Leads will continue to support them online.
+If you have a Teach First trainee teacher at your school, our Development Leads will continue to provide high-quality, highly responsive support to them online.

-From 2 November until the Christmas holidays, subject to school visitor policies and government guidelines, a limited number of Teach First staff (including Development Leads) will recommence essential face-to-face visits in schools.
-This will only be in exceptional circumstances where face-to-face programme activity is deemed essential for the Training Programme and Time to Teach Programme.
+From December, subject to school visitor policies and government guidelines, a limited number of Teach First staff (including Development Leads) will recommence essential face-to-face visits in schools.

 - School leadership programmes (teachers and leaders currently enrolled)